rithvikrao8/temple-run-inrealife/README.md

 ## why not use a VR head set
 you can use a VR headset, but we want to create an option for a cheaper alternative that still gives you the feeling of being active.
-Also people cannot use a VR headset for long without feeling claustro phobic.
+Also people cannot use a VR headset for long without feeling claustrophobic.

 ## why not Kinect?
-Kinect was buggy, required a lot of space, was expensive and honestly not made at the right time because the industry wasnt really moving in that direction yet.
+Kinect was buggy, required a lot of space, was expensive and honestly not made at the right time because the industry wasn't really moving in that direction yet.

 ## game mechanics
 To run, you need to spot jog